fknfilewalker/vulkan-triangle-modern/README.md

 > Please clone this repository with submodule!

 ### Notes
+* Only works with NVIDIA and RADV driver, as others still need to implement `VK_EXT_swapchain_maintenance1`
 * Linux should work (LLVM version >= 18.0.0 + Ninja build version >= 1.11)
 * On MacOS use a newer LLVM/Clang version from brew